HR-8439-119

 Opponents argue

-Opponents argue that Congress already has access to extensive research on natural disaster risk through FEMA, the Congressional Budget Office, the Government Accountability Office, and academic institutions, making a new commission redundant and an inefficient use of federal resources.
-They contend that study commissions frequently produce reports that are shelved without action, and that the time and funding would be better directed toward strengthening existing programs like the National Flood Insurance Program rather than generating additional recommendations.
+Opponents argue that Congress already has substantial research capacity through the Congressional Budget Office, Government Accountability Office, and existing federal agencies like FEMA and NOAA, making a new 26-member commission redundant and an inefficient use of appropriated funds.
+They contend that study commissions frequently produce reports that are shelved without action, and that the two-year timeline delays meaningful legislative relief for homeowners currently unable to obtain or afford disaster insurance in markets that are deteriorating now.